CTinRay/ADL-Final/README.md

 Our script only accepts npz file format.
 So to play with SmallNORB, some conversion is required.

 First you need to download script from https://github.com/ndrplz/small_norb/blob/master/smallnorb/dataset.py to folder `scripts`, then download [SmallNORB dataset](https://cs.nyu.edu/~ylclab/data/norb-v1.0-small/) to some folder.
-Then run
+Then `gunzip` them and run

 ```
 python smallnorb2npz.py [SmallNORB-bin] [SmallNORB-npz]